jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 <img src="imgs/28.png" style="width: 70%; height: auto;">

 This assignment uses a **simplified three-point lighting approach for chiaroscuro**.
+Check the [Available Lighting Equipment](../Lighting.md).

 ### Key Light
 - **Position:** Close to the subject, slightly above, at a steep 45-90 degree angle to create strong contrast and shape (often short lighting).